Are you new to search engine optimization and don’t really know where to start? Here are top 14 basic SEO tips for beginners.

 Having a good one that shows up in search results is important because it is what the user sees when deciding whether or not to click the link to your site.
 Google may or may not decide to use your description and may even alter it.
 Nonetheless, this is one of the places where you want to pay attention to as Google will use it when trying to understand what your page is about.

 Include your keywords here and keep them appealing to actual readers who are skimming the search engine result pages (SERP).

 Headings and Sub Headings (like this one)

 Headings and sub headings are <h1>, <h2>, and <h3> html tags.
-These are the section titles that user sees on the page.
+These are the section titles that users see on the page.

 The sub headings <h2> and <h3> can also include your keywords.

-Keep in mind to write always for the reader and use these headings to help your visitors navigate your page.
+Keep in mind to write always for the reader and use headings that help your visitors to navigate your page.

 A backlink is when one website mentions another website by linking to it.
 High quality backlinks are major deciding factors that help your website increase its rank in search engine results.
 In addition, these backlinks should be on sites with related content.
-Search engines believe that the more relevant and high quality backlinks you have, the higher usefulness your site must be.
+Search engines believe that the more relevant and high quality backlinks you have, the more useful your site must be for users.

 Building backlinks helps with brand recognition/exposure, new leads/relationships, promotion, referral traffic and organic ranking.
 Some vocabulary you should become familiar with are link juice, no-follow link, anchor text and low-quality links.
-Learn more about these terminology with my article on backlinks.
+Learn more about backlinks.

-This should be one of your main priorities for your site’s SEO because of the importance of search engine ranking.
-Having some backlink tools can help you get started.
+High quality backlinks should be one of your main priorities because of the importance of search engine ranking.
+Having some backlink tools can help you get started with hunting down some backlinks.
 You can read more about how backlinks affect your SEO ranking.